nnejiobioma/alx-interview/README.md

-# alx-interview
-This is a project repo for ALX back end interview task
+s is aThis is a project task for interview